Title: | LyX to MSWord etc |

 Once you've installed the package, run lyxprefhack

-is normally called by LyX on your behalf, when you export to "MSWord (lyxport)".
+is normally called by LyX on your behalf, when you export to "MSWord (lyxport)" or perhaps some other format.
+There are also some helper utilities:

 lyxprefhack